peeveeone/ZLL_Multi_Endpoint_Dimmable_Light/README.md

-# Custom Zigbee Light Link Lights
+# Custom Zigbee Light Link firmware with multiple dimmable light endpoints

-This project contains the sources for creating custom ZLL firmware that works on any JN5168 chip, inclusing a [Mesh Bee](http://wiki.seeedstudio.com/wiki/Mesh_Bee).

-Two type of lights are supported:
-- Dimmable RGB light
-- Dimmable monochrome light
+This project (when finished) will let you run ZLL compatible firmware with up to 4 dimmable lights on a single JN5168 chip.

+Currently I this is a work in progress, details will follow.

-For details on the project please visit my blog: [PeeVeeOne.com](http://peeveeone.com/?tag=light-link)
+For info on my ZLL projects please visit my blog: [PeeVeeOne.com](http://peeveeone.com/?tag=light-link)

-## Steps

-To edit and build the firmware please folow these steps:

-- Install the NXP toolchain (JN516x) (details [here](http://peeveeone.com/?p=144)) and make sure the demo project builds
-- Create a new workspace
-- Import this project from Git, make sure you pick the root of the workspace as the repository location
-- Select the light you want to build from the build configurations
-- Build the project
-- Load the firmware (details [here](http://peeveeone.com/?p=187))
-- Enjoy your light